 Selecting the right product construct

-Peacock suggests sustainability-linked structures are emerging as a flexible alternative to green-labelled issuances and would broaden the opportunity for issuers or borrowers to participate in the green, social, sustainability (GSS) market.
+The panel discussed how sustainability-linked structures are emerging as a flexible alternative to green-labelled issuances and would broaden the opportunity for issuers or borrowers to participate in the green, social, sustainability (GSS) market.

 A sustainability-linked structure requires the issuer to agree up front to ambitious and measurable ESG metrics and a pricing incentive or disincentive is embedded in the instrument to ensure the borrower strives to achieve those metrics.

 From an investor’s perspective, Graham notes that a two-way pricing mechanism was not as attractive because it held increased risk.
 “We invest in bonds for a certain outcome.
 We favour the structures where you get an upside potential.
 The penalty (lower coupon if environmental targets aren’t achieved) can make bonds a riskier investment,” he explains.